Angie0304/Signal_Processing/circuit_systems/series_lc_circuit_behavior/README.md

 ## How it works

-The module works as follows:
+The system works as follows:

 - Define the LC circuit parameters for ideal and non-ideal cases.
 -  Model both systems using transfer functions in the Laplace domain.